Steve Clark

 What’s in a name?

 Everything!
 Well especially one that includes the word ‘unity’ which has many layers of meaning.
 "Unity Through Yoga" encapsulates the essence of yoga's meaning and purpose.
 "Yoga" signifies union, bringing together the mind, body, and spirit through practice.
-By integrating traditional yoga texts and philosophy with modern practice, we aim to unify ancient wisdom with contemporary understanding.
-Our ultimate goal is to create a space where different yoga styles, teachers and students converge, fostering unity within the diverse yoga community.
+By integrating traditional yoga texts and philosophy with modern practice, we aim to unify ancient wisdom with contemporary understanding, whilst approaching yoga in the spirit of playfulness, creativity and curiosity.

 The Lotus Flower